 Here's the main takeaway about private browsing: If you don't download the browser itself, it's probably not secure.
 Adding a Chrome add-on or using a private search engine like those mentioned below help, but you could still be exposing your private company data.
 The Tor Browser makes sure that is not possible.
 Completely anonymous, the Tor Browser uses a distributed network to anonymize your IP address.
 A downside is that this browser is not as compatible with or as reliable as Google Chrome or Mozilla Firefox.

-2. Epic private browser
+2. Epic Privacy Browser

 Easily the most popular secure search engine, DuckDuckGo (which is also available as a Chrome add-on) never saves any of your browser history.
 It also blocks cookies and trackers, and ensures that your searches are never saved or sold to third parties.
-Because the site doesn't use trackers, it is not attached to your browsing session either.
+Because the site doesn't use trackers, it is not attached to your browsing session, either.
 When you visit other sites, your data is never saved or tracked after you leave the site.

-A secure search engine that also has a "green computing" angle, Ecosia adds extra security, because it does not sell your search results to third parties or use trackers to determine which sites you visit.
+A secure search engine that also has a "green computing" angle, Ecosia adds extra security because it does not sell your search results to third parties or use trackers to determine which sites you visit.
 For every search, you help plant a tree somewhere in the world.
-Each week, search traffic for users is anonymized, which means it isn't saved or tracked.
-Another bonus is that since searches are not tracked, the sites you visit cannot identify how you arrived there.
-It's a little more peace of mind, at least for web searches.
+The popular, secure search engine has made a global impact by helping underserved communities through user donations.

 5. Google Chrome incognito mode